NickBell123/ginning-soul-design/README.md

 [Font Awesome](https://fontawesome.com/) was used to provide social icon images.

+## TESTING

 Though the process of building the site, I made use of deveopment tool through Chrome to ensure responsiveness accross all screen sizes.

 Links, both navagation and external have been tried and tested as well as social.
 Contact me page form has been tested.

 A use should find the site easy and simple to use with little to no confusion (minus the Lorem).

+I used the Github page like to test accross several browser types and all worked well.

 ## Deployment